7 Misconceptions About The 'Perpetually Single Woman'

 I’d also like to clarify that those who are on this path tend to be heavily invested in their well-being and personal development.
 I’m talking about self-aware and intelligent women who not only deserve a loving relationship but who find themselves giving only to receive very little in return.

-I feel the need to speak up about this topic because so many with whom I have spoken to, including myself, have had to bear the burden of judgement, which no one should ever have to carry!
+I feel the need to speak up about this topic because so many with whom I have spoken to have had to bear the burden of judgement, which no one should ever have to carry!

 This post is not meant to be a call for pity, it’s meant to shed light on a reality that many face on the daily.
 It’s meant to give everyone permission to speak up about their experiences and have them be taken seriously without shame.